psmalz12/RLMODEL5/README.md

-Here, the Q-values have converged, which indicates that the agent has learned a stable and consistent policy for choosing actions.
-The agent now knows, for a given state, which actions tend to gain the best long-term rewards.
+Here, the rewards have converged, which indicates that the agent has learned a stable and consistent policy for choosing actions to minimise the negative rewards.
+The agent now knows which actions are chosen for a given state to gain the best long-term rewards.